-Junior Beta Club and Senior Beta Club are organizations whose purpose is to promote leadership and service and to reward and encourage meritorious achievements among students who are of high moral character and have earned an academic average of 90 or better.
+The purpose of the Senior Beta Club is to promote leadership and service and to reward and encourage meritorious achievements among students who are of high moral character and have earned an academic average of 90 or better.
 The Senior Beta Club is open to qualifying students in grades 9 - 12.
-The Junior Beta Club is open to qualifying students in grades 6- 8.

 Fellowship of Christian Athletes (FCA)

 The FCA is composed of student-athletes in grades 9-12.
 Its purpose is “To present to athletes and coaches, and all whom they influence, the challenge and the adventure of receiving Jesus Christ as Savior and Lord, serving Him in their relationships and in the fellowship of the church.”

 The Prayer Clubs are open to students (Middle and Upper School) who wish to meet on a regular basis to share a devotional and pray for the school, students, faculty, and other needs.
 The clubs meet weekly at break.

 Key Club is a service organization sponsored by the local Kiwanis Club.
 Students in grades 9 - 12 are eligible for membership.